nesl/ipShield/README.md

 ipShield - A framework for enforcing context-aware privacy

 --

+This repo contains the source code of the ipShield implementation proposed in:

+  "ipShield: A Framework For Enforcing Context-Aware Privacy"

+  Supriyo Chakraborty, Chenguang Shen, Kasturi Rangan Raghavan, Yasser Shoukry, Matt Millar, and Mani Srivastava

+  To appear in the 11th USENIX Symposium on Networked Systems Design and Implementation (NSDI'14), April 2014.

 Submodules:

 FirewallManager: Source code for the front-end app to control our firewall service.